anthonypdr/anthonypdr.github.io/README.md

 # anthonypdr.github.io
-This is a portfolio site I created using HTML, CSS, JS and Bootstrap to showcase my previous works sd s Web Designer.
-Feel free to use it as a template :D (Except for the images under Portfolio section ofcourse -_-)
+This is a portfolio site I created using HTML, CSS, JS and Bootstrap to showcase my previous works as a Web Designer.
+Feel free to use it as a template :D (Except for the images under Portfolio section of course -_-)